AnDreJOO2/PrivateLocalizer/README.md

 Last but not least you can check the weather on your current location.

 I was inspired by YT tutorials and docs with maps and wanted to try if I can use these tools and build an app to pass the final project in my studies.
-I coded 50/50 english polish.
+I coded it 50/50 english polish.